codempireio/code-style/docs/tools.md

 [Promise based HTTP client for the browser and node.js](https://www.npmjs.com/package/axios)

-> It's best feature is possibility to modify XHR with interceptors
+> It's the best feature is a possibility to modify XHR with interceptors

 ```typescript
 const request = (url: string, method: string, body: {}) => {